braymen/only-incrementals/README.md

 Tags should be empty!
 Only Braymen adds them.

+Curated lists will be done by me, but everyone who is approved, will be in the all games section.

 Not every game will be accepted.
-Curated lists will be done by me, but everyone who is approved, will be in the all games section.
+Some of those reasons can be found below.
+It's a subjective list of games as well.

 # What games will likely NOT be approved?